kevvlvl/observable-api/README.md

 A few best-practices have been implemented here to help various stakeholders

 - Prior to the spring boot server startup, we dump all active configuration properties in DEBUG.
 This can help developers or operations to confirm the application setup
-- We log in INFO general information/steps at key places
+- We log in INFO general information/steps at key places to indicate flow progression
 - We log in INFO business rules traceability that can help QA/analysts/devs
 - We log in INFO audit entries: Who (user) queried what (endpoint) when (log timestamp)

+- We log in DEBUG using Spring AOP (Aspect-Oriented Programming = cross-cutting) to log the call flow

 ### Traces